What is in this leaflet

 - poor control over ejaculation.

-PRILIGY, containing the active ingredient dapoxetine, is a type of drug called a selective serotonin reuptake inhibitor (SSRI) and belongs to a group of drugs known as other urologicals.
+PRILIGY contains the active ingredient dapoxetine and is a type of drug called a selective serotonin reuptake inhibitor (SSRI) and it is also known as a urological medicine.
 PRILIGY increases your time to ejaculation and can improve your control over ejaculation and reduce your distress over how fast you ejaculate.
 This may improve your satisfaction with sexual intercourse.

 This medicine is available only with a doctor's prescription.